green-kernel/powerletrics/README.md

 ## Funding

-This work has been funded by the (Green Screen Catalyst Fund)[https://greenscreen.network/en/blog/announcing-the-new-catalyst-fund-awardees/].
+This work has been funded by the [Green Screen Catalyst Fund](https://greenscreen.network/en/blog/announcing-the-new-catalyst-fund-awardees/).

 If you like this work and want to fund this please feel free to reach out.